Connecticut – Patient FAQ

 How do I qualify for a Connecticut medical marijuana card?

-In order to qualify for a medical marijuana card in Connecticut through our doctors, you must meet the following requirements:
+To qualify for a standard adult Connecticut medical marijuana registration certificate, you must meet the following requirements:

-- You must have a qualifying medical condition approved by the state of Connecticut.
+• You must have a debilitating medical condition approved by Connecticut.

 What are the qualifying conditions in Connecticut?